By Todd McGregor

 Business cases are nothing but estimates of expected business value based on a set of assumptions.
 Conducting post-implementation audits, tracking actual benefits realisation over the life cycle of the investment, and feeding this learning back to the organisation can significantly improve the accuracy of these estimates.

 When an organisation implements a value methodology for evaluating IT investments, it enables decisions to be made based on facts.
-These facts include the degree of strategic alignment, the expected tangible and intangible business value to be realised, as well as the level of risk incurred.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+These facts include the degree of strategic alignment, the expected tangible and intangible business value to be realised, as well as the level of risk incurred.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.